 Why lose weight?

-- Confidence and body image: People who carry excess weight may feel self-conscious about it.
+- Confidence and body image: People with excess weight or obesity may feel uncomfortable about their appearance.

-- Sports competitions: Boxers, for example, may wish to lose weight so that they can remain within their weight category.
+- Sports competitions: In some sports, such as boxing, an individual may seek to control their weight so that they can stay in their existing weight category.

-- Fertility: Fertility treatment has been found to be more effective among women with obesity and polycystic ovary syndrome (PCOS) who lose weight before treatment.
+- Fertility: Fertility treatment appears to be more effective in women with obesity and polycystic ovary syndrome (PCOS) if they lose some weight before treatment.